-

 How much information is the policyholder required to disclose to the insurer?
 Does the duty of disclosure end at inception of the policy?

-The statutory framework in this jurisdiction requires the policyholders or insureds to act with utmost good faith, and courts have held that this includes the duty to disclose material information.
-Any information which would be relevant to the risk being underwritten by an insurer is deemed to be material information.
+The statutory framework requires policyholders to act with utmost good faith, and courts have held that this includes the duty to disclose material information.
 Whether a fact is material will depend on the circumstances, as proved by evidence, of the particular case.
-Therefore, any fact which would influence the judgement of a prudent insurer is a material fact which must be disclosed prior to the policy inception.
+Therefore, any fact which would influence the judgement of a prudent insurer is a material fact which must be disclosed prior to policy inception.
 Courts in the jurisdiction have held that the principle of utmost good faith includes the duty of disclosure, and this duty exists throughout the policy period and even thereafter.

 -